 “At Waterstone we believe corporate culture drives performance and that it’s your organization’s greatest asset,” said Marty Parker, President and Chief Executive Officer of Waterstone Human Capital and Chair of Canada’s Most Admired™ Corporate Cultures.
 “They set an outstanding example for cultivating and sustaining great cultures that ultimately drive growth and performance.
 This year’s winning organizations are to be admired for the diverse and impactful ways they ensure culture underpins their success.”

-In March 2019, Go Auto was named one of Canada’s Best Managed Companies by Deloitte, one of the country’s leading business awards programs that recognizes Canadian-owned and managed companies for innovative, world-class business practices.
-Winning companies demonstrated exceptional, sustained business performance through clear strategy, investment in current and future capability, and a steadfast commitment to hiring and retaining the best talent.
+In 2021, Deloitte named Go Auto one of Canada’s Best Managed Companies for the third year in a row.
+Deloitte is one of the country’s leading business awards programs.
+It recognizes Canadian-owned and managed companies for innovative, world-class business practices.
+Winning companies demonstrate exceptional, sustained business performance through clear strategy, investment in current and future capability, and a steadfast commitment to hiring and retaining the best talent.

 The Best Managed Companies program is unique in that it focuses on Canadian owned and managed companies, recognizes overall business performance and sustained growth, measures more than just financial performance, and recognizes the efforts of the entire organization.